Agent-to-Agent Port Forwarding

 For agent-to-agent port forwarding to work:

-- Both spaces must be running and have active agents
+- The source space must be running and have an active agent (or use

 - Spaces must be owned by the same user